 The custodial and non-custodial parents both have the right to request a review for possible adjustment of the child support order at any time.
+The TDHS Child Support Program may initiate a review once they become aware of a change in circumstances of either party in a IV-D case.
 A significant variance is required for adjustment of an existing order.

 If the case has had a complete review, either judicially or administratively, within two (2) years of the request, the party requesting the review is required to provide the caseworker with information to indicate there has been a change before a new review will be initiated.

 The change of circumstances could include, but are not limited to:

 - Either party has an additional child for whom the party is legally responsible and actually supporting who was not included on the most recent credit worksheet;

 - Either party has a qualified other child who was included on the last credit worksheet who has emancipated or is deceased;